wilddeer/blog/_posts/en/2014-01-27-responsive-website-testing.md

 ###Windows

-First things first, latest stable versions of Firefox, Chrome, Opera, Safari, IE, plus Opera 12 (on Presto), that's all clear.
+First things first, latest stable versions of Firefox, Chrome, Opera, IE, plus Opera 12 (on Presto), that's all clear.
 After a year or so Presto engine will be gone for good :-(

 The main problem, as usual, comes with IE. IE users are distributed almost evenly between three version of the browser.
-You can't install several version of IE on one system, different "IE testers" are all crap.
+You can't install several version of IE on the same system, different "IE testers" are all crap.
 Even if they work, they still don't show native XP font rendering and form elements.

-The solution is to have a bunch of virtual machines.
-Grab the [VirtualBox](https://www.virtualbox.org/wiki/Downloads), clone two winXP machines, give ’em 196 Mb of RAM and install latest IE7 and IE8.
+The solution here is to have a bunch of virtual machines.
+Grab [VirtualBox](https://www.virtualbox.org/wiki/Downloads), clone two winXP machines, give ’em 196 Mb of RAM and install latest IE7 and IE8.
 It's, actually, a good time to send IE7 to the dump, but I keep it for rare ocasions, since some of my scripts support it and I need to test new builds once in a while.

 Clone another two machines running Win 7 (give ’em 512 Mb of RAM) and install IE9 and IE10.
 All this stuff works simultaneously pretty effortlessly: